Matthew Chapter 28

 6. “He isn’t here, for He was raised from the dead, just as He said.
 Come, see the place where He was lying.

 7. “And having gone quickly, tell His disciples that He was raised from the dead.
-And behold; He goes before you into Galilee, and you will see Him there.
+And behold; He is going before you into Galilee; you will see Him there.
 Behold; I told you.”

 8. And having quickly gone away from the tomb with reverent fear and great joy, they ran to tell His disciples.

-9. [But as they were going to tell His disciples,] behold; Jesus met them, saying: “Rejoice!”
-And having approached Him, they bowed low and grabbed His feet.
+9. And [also, as they were going to tell His disciples,] behold; Jesus met them, saying: “Rejoice!”
+And having approached Him, they bowed down at His feet and grabbed His feet.

 10. Then Jesus tells them: “Don’t fear.
 Go, tell My brothers so they go into Galilee, and they will see Me there.”